Phone-GWP-group

 Don't make basic mistakes with your artwork

-And finally, whilst creating festive or seasonal artwork and designs for your packaging can be a great project to work on, you must ensure that basic mistakes are spotted and removed before final production.
+Finally, while creating festive or seasonal artwork and designs for your packaging can be a great project, you must ensure that basic mistakes are spotted and removed before final production.

-Ensure you ask several colleagues not working directly on the project to proofread all artwork, wording and other elements (it’s incredible what a fresh pair of eyes can spot).
-Take heed of these ten packaging artwork mistakes too.
+Ensure you ask several colleagues not working directly on the project to proofread all artwork, wording, and other elements.
+It is incredible what a fresh pair of eyes can spot.
+Take heed of these ten packaging artwork mistakes, too.

 Summary